ErikKalkoken/evebuddy/README.md

 ### Wealth charts across all characters

-The wealth page gives you a graphical overview of your total wealth (= wallets + asset value) and contains breaksdowns that help you better understand the structure of your wealth.
+The wealth page gives you a graphical overview of your total wealth (= wallets + asset value) and contains breakdowns that help you better understand the structure of your wealth.

 ![Screenshot from 2024-11-10 16-54-56](https://github.com/user-attachments/assets/3d26e44f-cdc7-45fe-a441-4ed982662fa7)